ircv3/ircv3-specifications/core/message-tags-3.3.md

     <client_max>   (4096)  :: '@' <tag_data 4094> ' '
     <combined_max> (4607)  :: '@' <tag_data  510> ';' <tag_data 4094> ' '

 Servers MUST reply with the `ERR_INPUTTOOLONG` (`417`) error numeric if a client sends a message with more tag data than the allowed limit.
-Servers MUST NOT truncate tags to allow lines that exceed this limit.
+Servers MUST NOT truncate tags but MUST always reject lines that exceed this limit.

     417    ERR_INPUTTOOLONG
           ":Input line was too long"